Explore the fascinating cultures of ancient Greece and Rome, and develop core academic skills, with our BA Classics with Foundation course.

 From 2020, the UK government may link tuition fees to the Teaching Excellence Framework (TEF).

 These course fees cover the cost of your tuition.
 Some courses will require additional payments for field trips and extra resources.
 You will also need to budget for your accommodation and living costs.
 See our information on living costs for more details.

 Financial support for your studies

 You may be eligible for a scholarship or bursary to help pay for your study.
 Students from the UK and other EU countries may also be eligible for a student loan to help cover these costs.
 See our fees and funding information for more information on what's available.

 Careers for BA Classics with Foundation graduates

-Over the past five years, an average of 93% of graduates from our department have been in work or further study within six months of graduating (Destinations of Leavers from Higher Education survey, 2016-17).
+94% of graduates from the Department of Classics are in work or further study within six months of graduating (Destinations of Leavers from Higher Education survey, 2016-17).

 Your classics degree will help you to develop a range of transferable skills, from critical thinking and communication, to adaptability and the ability to understand different cultures.
 Specific careers and employability training is also built into your degree.

 Studying Latin and Greek also demonstrates linguistic flair, and provides a firm foundation for learning other languages.

 Graduates of our department have found careers in a wide range of sectors.
 These include: